-- The snapshot of the instance can be acquired only when the OS is stopped. - The following functions for PRIMECLUSTER are not available: - GFS - GLS - GDS Snapshot - Root class and local class of GDS - Single volume of GDS, and disk groups of GDS other than the netmirror type (mirror, stripe, concatenation, and switch) - Easy Design and Configuration Feature - The console cannot be used in the instance in an AWS environment.
-Do not set the single user mode. - AWS features that involve node operations (Auto Scaling, Auto Recovery, etc.) are not available. - When using the asynchronous forcible stop method, a shared file system service cannot be used.
+- The snapshot of the instance can be acquired only when the OS is stopped.

+- The following functions for PRIMECLUSTER are not available: - GFS - GLS - GDS Snapshot - Root class and local class of GDS - Single volume of GDS, and disk groups of GDS other than the netmirror type (mirror, stripe, concatenation, and switch) - The console cannot be used in the instance in an AWS environment.
+Do not set the single user mode. - AWS features that involve node operations (Auto Scaling, Auto Recovery, etc.) are not available. - In an AWS environment, when an OS panic occurs, the cluster node may be powered off while the memory dump is being output, and it may not be possible to collect a complete memory dump. - When using the asynchronous forcible stop method, a shared file system service cannot be used.